-Did you ever wonder, though, where concrete originated and how it came to be everywhere in modern life?
-There’s a long and impressive history behind this important building material, beginning thousands of years ago, even before the Egyptian pyramids, spanning through the time of the Romans’ unprecedented structures, and reaching forward into modern construction.
+While commonplace in modern life, this building material has a long and impressive history that began thousands of years ago, even before the Egyptian pyramids.
+Its history spans through the time of the Romans’ unprecedented structures and reaches forward into modern construction.

 The first concrete-like structures, secret underground cisterns for storing scarce water, were built by Nabataea or Bedouin traders who developed a small empire in the desert oases of southern Syria and northern Jordan.
 Some of these cisterns still exist in those areas today.

 In the former country of Yugoslavia, in the area of Lepenski Vir along the Danube River, huts were found in the mid-1960s with a semblance of concrete floors, dating back to 5600 BCE.
 The lime cement that was used probably came from a deposit upriver and was mixed with sand, gravel, and water to resemble concrete mixtures of our time.